typical-go/typical-go/README.md

 The commands are:

-  test, t          Test the project compile          Compile the project run, r           Run the project in local environment release          Release the project clean, c         Clean the project test-example, e  Test all example help, h          Shows a list of commands or help for one command
+  test, t      Test the project
+  compile, c   Compile the project run, r       Run the project in local environment release      Release the project clean        Clean the project examples, e  Test all example help, h      Shows a list of commands or help for one command

 Use "./typicalw help <topic>" for more information about that topic
 ```